exoscale/java-itsdangerous/README.md

-# itsdanjerous: HMAC'd payloads for web sessions in Java
+# java-itsdangerous: HMAC'd payloads for web sessions in Java

 A Java library designed to sign and verity tokens using the [itsdangerous](https://palletsprojects.com/p/itsdangerous/) scheme.